amusecode/amuse/doc/install/install-prerequisites-centos.rst

 Installing on CentOS 6
 ~~~~~~~~~~~~~~~~~~~~~~~

-In this section we asume a minimal CentOS 6 installation.
+In this section we assume a minimal CentOS 6 installation.

 All
 ---